Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 ## 🛠️ Tools Used

-To conduct this analysis effectively, the following tools and technologies were used:
+To conduct this analysis effectively, a combination of database, query, and data visualization tools were used to clean, analyze, and present the dataset.

 🗄️ MySQL

+MySQL was used as the primary database environment for storing and managing the social media dataset.
+It enabled efficient data exploration, cleaning, and transformation before performing deeper analysis.

+Key tasks included:

-- Used for data cleaning, transformation, and analysis of the social media dataset.
+- Importing and managing the student_social_media_addiction dataset

+- Cleaning and preparing raw data for analysis

+- Structuring the dataset to support analytical queries

 🧮 SQL

-Used to perform analytical queries including:

-Aggregations (AVG, COUNT)

-CASE statements for categorization

-Window functions (RANK, AVG OVER)

-Filtering and grouping for exploratory analysis.
+SQL was used extensively to perform exploratory data analysis and uncover patterns within the dataset.

+Key analytical techniques included:

+Data Extraction and Filtering

-- Wrote SQL queries to extract and filter data from the student_social_media_addiction table
+- Queried the student_social_media_addiction table to extract relevant fields for analysis.

-- Performed aggregations to calculate average daily usage, mental health scores, and usage distribution by academic level

-- Used GROUP BY, ORDER BY, CASE WHEN, CTEs, and subqueries for in-depth behavioral analysis
+Aggregations

+Calculated metrics such as:

-- Identified trends in social media usage by time of day, academic level, and usage category (Low, Moderate, High)
+- Average daily social media usage

+- Average mental health scores

+- Distribution of usage across academic levels

+- Functions used: AVG(), COUNT(), SUM()

+Data Categorization

+Used CASE statements to classify students into usage categories:

+- Low usage

+- Moderate usage

+- High usage

+Advanced Query Techniques

+Applied SQL features such as:

+- GROUP BY

+- ORDER BY

+- CASE WHEN

+- Common Table Expressions (CTEs)

+- Subqueries

+- Window functions such as RANK() and AVG() OVER()

+These techniques enabled deeper analysis of behavioral patterns across different student groups.

 📊 Power BI

-Used to build an interactive dashboard to visualize insights such as:
+Power BI was used to transform analytical findings into interactive dashboards and visual reports that communicate insights effectively.

+Key visualizations included:

-Social media usage trends
+- Social media usage distribution among students

-Mental health correlations

-Academic performance impact
+- Correlations between social media usage and mental health scores

+- Comparisons across academic levels

-Behavioral patterns across demographics.
+- Behavioral patterns across different usage categories

-- Developed interactive Power BI dashboards to present deeper insights, enabling easy exploration of social media addiction patterns across different student groups
+Interactive dashboards were developed to allow users to explore the data dynamically, making it easier to identify trends and patterns.

-- Used business intelligence storytelling techniques in Power BI to communicate findings effectively through visual reports and interactive elements
+Power BI’s business intelligence storytelling capabilities were leveraged to present insights through clear visuals, filters, and interactive elements.

 ## 📊📈 Dashboard